How to Export ProRes, CineForm, and Other Pro Formats With Premiere Pro

 What Is an Intermediate Codec?

 An intermediate codec is something you use in the post-production process.
-It’s not something you’d typically use to deliver a final product to an end destination, but instead it’s used to send an edited version of your project over to someone else to have it corrected, to have motion graphics applied, to be part of a longer video, etc.
+It’s not something you’d typically use to deliver a final product to an end destination, but instead it’s used to send an version of your over to someone else to have it corrected, to have graphics applied, to be part of a longer video, etc.

-When you’re working with other editors on a project, you don’t want to give them a highly compressed delivery codec because they are going to take that edit and then compress it again.
+When you’re working with other editors on a project, you don’t want to give them a highly compressed delivery codec because they are going to take that whole edit and then compress it again.
 Intermediate codecs have less visual loss to them than your typical delivery codec.
-They have way more colour information and way more bit depth, which is shades of in each one of the colour channels.
+They have more colour information and way more bit depth, which is shades of grey in each one of the colour channels.

 There are three main intermediate codecs that are standard: